jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

-\(a) President: The President when present shall preside at all meetings of the Board of Directors, and at the annual meeting or any special meeting of the corporation.
-He/She shall be chief executive officer of the corporation, and shall have the general active management of the affairs of the corporation between meetings of the Board of Directors and Executive Committee, subject to any action from time to time taken by them or by vote of the members.
+\(a) President: The President when present shall preside at all meetings of the Board of Directors, and at the annual meeting or any special meeting of the Corporation.
+The President shall be chief executive officer of the Corporation, and shall have the general active management of the affairs of the Corporation between meetings of the Board of Directors and Executive Committee, subject to any action from time to time taken by them or by vote of the members.

-\(b) Senior Vice President: The Senior Vice President shall preside at meetings of the Board of Directors and of the corporation, in the absence of the President, shall perform the other powers and duties of the President; and shall have such other power and duties as the Board of Directors shall from time to time designate.
+\(b) Senior Vice President: The Senior Vice President shall preside at meetings of the Board of Directors and of the Corporation, in the absence of the President, shall perform the other powers and duties of the President; and shall have such other power and duties as the Board of Directors shall from time to time designate.

-\(c) Vice Presidents: When appointed, the Vice Presidents shall be chosen from the Board of Directors and shall be responsible for key areas of the corporation, as designated by the Board of Directors.
+\(c) Vice Presidents: When appointed, the Vice Presidents shall be chosen from the Board of Directors and shall be responsible for key areas of the Corporation, as designated by the Board of Directors.

-\(d) Treasurer: Subject to the control of the Board of Directors, the Treasurer shall have immediate charge of and keep all money, books of account, membership lists and papers of the corporation; shall keep accounts of all business transactions of the corporation, shall keep a list of all members of the corporation and collect all annual dues and other moneys due the corporation; and shall sign any Certificate of Membership which may be issued from time to time.
+\(d) Treasurer: Subject to the control of the Board of Directors, the Treasurer shall have immediate charge of and keep all money, books of account, membership lists and papers of the Corporation; shall keep accounts of all business transactions of the Corporation, shall keep a list of all members of the Corporation and collect all annual dues and other moneys due the Corporation; and shall sign any Certificate of Membership which may be issued from time to time.
 The Treasurer shall have such other powers and perform such other duties as the Board of Directors shall from time to time designate.
 The books of account of the